awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 If this command is successful, no information and no errors appear in the output\.

 **Note**
 This deletes the webhook from your CodeBuild project only\.
-You should also delete the webhook from your GitHub or GitHub Enterprise repository\.
+You should also delete the webhook from your GitHub or GitHub Enterprise Server repository\.

 ## Run a build \(AWS SDKs\)<a name="run-build-sdks"></a>